10 Best FOMO Marketing Examples You Don’t want to Miss

 That’s precisely the sense of urgency the FOMO marketing strategy creates for your customers.
 You won’t believe it, but 60% of millennials make a reactive purchase after experiencing FOMO (within 24 hours).

-When done right, FOMO creates overdrive in customers’ minds, and people take action by making a purchase or subscribing to your channels.
+When done right, FOMO creates overdrive in customers’ minds, and people act by purchasing or subscribing to your channels.

-But, make sure your FOMO offer is believable by ensuring you keep the promise.
-If you promise, make sure it’s is, or it will break your customer’s trust if a similar offer rolls over every weekend or week.
+But make sure your FOMO offer is believable by ensuring you keep the promise.
+If you promise, make sure it is, or it will break your customer’s trust if a similar offer rolls over every weekend or week.

 Remember, do not overuse FOMO; limiting the use is best.